monsterxx03/snet/README.md

 ## Features

 - SS/http-tunnel as upstream server
-- Sytemwide tcp proxy (via iptables redirect) on linux desktop/server, MacOS desktop
+- Sytemwide tcp proxy on linux desktop/server(iptables), MacOS desktop (pfctl)
 - Works on openwrt router
 - Bypass traffic in China
 - Handle DNS in the way like ChinaDNS, so website have CDN out of China won't be redirected to their overseas site